India should focus on Vietnam's medical devices industry: EEPC India

-New Delhi, May 20 (IANS) India's medical devices manufacturers should focus on Vietnam's burgeoning market which meets nearly 90 per cent of its demand through imports, EEPC India said on Thursday.
+New Delhi: India's medical devices manufacturers should focus on Vietnam's burgeoning market which meets nearly 90 per cent of its demand through imports, EEPC India said on Thursday.

 Around 50 manufacturers in Vietnam contribute less than 10 per cent to the market share.